The Takeaway:

 The Santa Fe 2 crawl space dehumidifier with condensate pump is the best condensate pump dehumidifier, in our view.
 The best thing about the entire Santa Fe line is the fact that they’re specifically engineered to fit into the tightest of spaces.
 Santa Fe dehumidifiers are among the smallest in the industry.
 This particular device is rated to handle moisture in crawl spaces of up to 2200 square feet in size.

-It is Energy Star compliant, uses best in class MERV-8 filtration, and comes with an auto restart feature (handy for after power outages, and one less thing to worry about), and unlike some models, does not struggle to operate in lower temperature environments that also have high humidity.
+It is Energy Star compliant, uses best in class MERV-8 filtration, and comes with an auto-restart feature (handy for after power outages, and one less thing to worry about), and unlike some models, does not struggle to operate in lower temperature environments that also have high humidity.
 It comes with a dual airflow outlet which doubles the air distribution.
 It has easy-access control switches and comes with a drainage hose.
 This is the perfect addition for any home that has a basement or crawl space.
 The Santa Fe Advance 2 also comes with ducting options for divided spaces and is very quiet.
 Capable of extracting up to 90 pints of water from your crawl space per day, and doing so quietly, it is the most versatile and best condensate pump dehumidifier on the market today.

 Horizon Titan Crawl Space Dehumidifier – Condensate Pump